Universal Studios Lot: Background

 The Perfect Storm (Warner Bros.), War of the Worlds (Paramount Pictures/DreamWorks), Desperate Housewives (ABC), and The Good Place (NBC).
 Today, Universal Studios Lot is one of the largest full-service production facilities.
 It has continued to modernize and grow with plans to expand by adding additional soundstages and building facilities.

 Since 2016, the NBC show American Ninja Warrior has filmed their Los Angeles city qualifiers and finals courses on the lot.
+The Universal Studios Lot is planned to be the venue for squash at the 2028 Summer Olympics.